 Please share, comment, and pass it on to people who might benefit.

 Image "Hope" by Pol Sifter - Flickr - CC

-An interview with Venerable Pannavati about her Christian-Buddhist path, why there are not more Blacks in Buddhism, and her push for girls, women, and "Untouchables."
+An interview with Venerable Pannavati about her Christian-Buddhist path, why there are not more people of color in Buddhism, and her push for girls, women, and "untouchables."